Race to Valhalla 2027

 About This Event

-Nestled in the mountains of Oconee County, South Carolina, the Race to Valhalla stands as the most demanding course in the six-part Southeast Gravel Series.
+Event for 2027 has not been confirmed yet… Nestled in the mountains of Oconee County, South Carolina, the Race to Valhalla 2027 stands as the most demanding course in the six-part Southeast Gravel Series.
 This late spring event takes advantage of the Carolinas’ ideal riding weather, with cool morning starts that avoid the region’s notorious heat.

 The race begins and ends on Walhalla’s scenic Main Street, winding through traffic-free gravel roads that showcase some of the Southeast’s most stunning terrain.
 The signature challenge is a relentless half-hour climb from Lake Cherokee up a steep gravel road to the summit, followed by beautiful stretches along the Chattooga River.